The first adverse, allergic reactions to cow’s milk originate over 2000 years ago.

 As the primary source of nutrition for the baby cattle before it can digest other types of food, cow’s milk is very rich in minerals, calories, hormones, growth factors, proteins and fats.

-In today’s world, cow’s milk is one of the first foods introduced into an infant’s diet and subsequently, one of the first and most common causes of food allergy in early childhood.
+Nowadays, cow’s milk is one of the first foods introduced into an infant’s diet and also one of the primary food allergies in early childhood.

 Some people argue that the nutrient profile of cow’s milk, especially in minerals, proteins (300% more casein than human milk) and fats may be beneficial for baby cows, but harmful to humans.